olebole/python-cpl/doc/tutorial.rst

  ('muse_apply_astrometry', ['0.2.0', '0.3.0']),
  ('muse_rebin', ['0.2.0', '0.3.0'])]

-To create a recipe specified by name:
+Create a recipe specified by name:

 >>> muse_scibasic = cpl.Recipe('muse_scibasic')

+By default, it loads the recipe with the highest version number.
+You may also explicitely specify the version number:

+>>> muse_scibasic = cpl.Recipe('muse_scibasic', version = '0.2.0')

 List all parameters: